Tim Ocel

 Director, King Lear

-Raised in Minneapolis, Minnesota, Mr. Ocel received his BFA in Theatre Arts from the University of Minnesota – Duluth in 1981.
+Tim Ocel, was raised in Minneapolis, Minnesota, and received his BFA in Theatre Arts from the University of Minnesota-Duluth in 1981.
 From there he traveled to Baltimore, Maryland to work as a Stage Manager at the Baltimore Opera Company and the Peabody Conservatory of Music.
-During this phase of his career, he stage-managed over 75 productions including productions for the Idaho Shakespeare Festival, Opera Theatre of St. Louis, Central City Opera, Michigan Opera Theatre, Tulsa Opera, Opera/Omaha, and Summer Opera Theatre Company of Washington DC.
+During this phase of his career, he stage-managed over 75 productions for the BOC, the Peabody Conservatory, Idaho Shakespeare Festival, Opera Theatre of St. Louis, Central City Opera, Michigan Opera Theatre, Tulsa Opera, Opera/Omaha, and Summer Opera Theatre Company of Washington DC.

-Mr. Ocel has also directed productions for Tennessee Williams Festival St. Louis (A Streetcar Named Desire, The Night of the Iguana); Metro Theater Company (Jackie and Me); Shakespeare Festival St. Louis (King Henry IV) and the New Jewish Theatre (Old Wicked Songs, New Jerusalem, Speed the Plow).
+Mr. Ocel has also directed productions for Tennessee Williams Festival St. Louis (A Streetcar Named Desire, The Night of the Iguana, Suddenly Last Summer); Metro Theater Company (Jackie and Me); Shakespeare Festival St. Louis (King Henry IV) and the New Jewish Theatre (Old Wicked Songs, New Jerusalem, Speed the Plow).

 Mr. Ocel’s directing credentials in the world of opera include Opera Theatre of St. Louis (Carmen, La Boheme, Haydn’s Armida, and the 1998 American premiere of Alexander Goehr’s Arianna); Lyric Opera of Kansas City (Billy Budd, The Elixir of Love, Salome, Verdi’s Macbeth, Un Ballo in Maschera, Madama Butterfly); Boston Lyric Opera (La Boheme, Tosca, Candide); Opera Pacific (The Marriage of Figaro); Tulsa Opera (The Marriage of Figaro); Union Avenue Opera (Doubt, Albert Herring, Dead Man Walking, La Traviata, Rigoletto, Pique Dame, Amahl and the Night Visitors); Des Moines Metro Opera (Don Giovanni); and Michigan Opera Theater (Lucia di Lammermoor).